Updated: Jetta Recalled Over Fuel Leak Hazard

 Do I Have a Volkswagen Jetta Recall Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Volkswagen Jetta Recall Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Volkswagen Jetta Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or a loved one has been injured by a recalled Jetta, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.